This chapter contains these topics:

 See the JD Edwards World 1099 Year-End Processing Guide for additional information.

-You can use Approvals Management to set up additional approval requirements for the PCard system.
+You can use the Approvals Management system to approve PCard transactions instead of using the PCard system.

 You must understand specific functionality so that you can make decisions about how you want to use the PCard system before you set it up.
 Similarly, you should decide which optional PCard processes to use.